Search and Filters

-An Autistic Woman Explains Common Autism Characteristics, Misconceptions, and the Neurodiversity Movement
+An Autistic Woman Explains Common Autism Characteristics and Misconceptions

 Basics- What is autism?

 Autism is a pervasive developmental disorder.
 It is a condition that affects every part of a person’s life.
 Autism is diagnosed by looking at the three ‘pillars’ of autism: